 After a 16 hour trip, we finally arrived at our destination where we immediately started explaining that we didn’t have any money and we were starving.
 Luckily it was past office hours and payments could only be made until 22h, so we paid for our hostel the next day and went out to find food right after dropping our bags in our room.

 We were there, happy and tired.
+Check out the beautiful hostel we stayed in San Cristobal Las Casas!

-How to avoid this tourist trap
+Conclusion: How to avoid this tourist trap

 Tourist traps like these are difficult to avoid and in the end, we didn’t really lose anything in the process.
 That’s why it is a tourist trap, but at the same time, it really isn’t.
 We could also return to Palenque and take a bus the next day.